 Keep daily body care simple and repeatable

 A body care routine can begin with cleansing and moisturizing roles.
-Future guide copy should explain texture and finish without making skin transformation claims.
+Guide copy should explain texture and finish without making skin transformation claims.

 A lotion may suit readers who want a quick daily step, while richer formats can be compared later by preference.